cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 ### Plan

 A "Plan" is an upgrade process to take place at a specific block height in the future.
 It includes a SideCar that executes when the upgrade process commences, a name of the Plan and block height at which to execut.
 Importantly, acceptance or rejection of the Plan is managed through the normal governance process.
-A "cancel proposal" can be submitted and adopted which prevents the accepted Plan from executing.
+A "cancel proposal" can be submitted and adopted which prevents the Plan from executing.
 Cancellation is contingent on knowing that a given Plan is a poor idea before the upgrade happens.

 The "Info" in a Plan kicks off the Sidecar process.